djoshea/matlab-save-figure/README.md

 # Usage

-saveFigure(fileName, [ figure handle ])
+Save to specific file type:
+`saveFigure('foo.pdf');`
+`saveFigure('foo.png', gcf);`

+Save to set of file types, return full file names:
-fileNameList = saveFigure(fileNameWithoutExtension, figureHandle, 'ext', {'pdf', 'png', 'svg', 'fig', 'eps', 'hires.png'});
+`fileNameList = saveFigure('foo', gcf, 'ext', {'pdf', 'png', 'svg', 'fig', 'eps', 'hires.png'});`

 If fileName has no extension, the figure will be saved in multiple formats as specified by the 'ext' parameter value pair.
-If no 'ext' is specified, the default list is {'pdf', 'png', 'fig'}.
+If no 'ext' is specified, the default list is `{'pdf', 'png', 'fig'}`.

 # Method